jlvanhulst/nextjs-assistant/README.md

-This app has an Assistant wrapper module that makes it super easy to run OpenAI Assistants in your Nextjs app (Note: the focus here is on 'agents' not CHAT.
+This app has an Assistant wrapper module that makes it super easy to run OpenAI Assistants in your Nextjs app (on Vercel)

+The Vercel specific part is the use of waitUntil function that is used to support starting an Assistant run while and a 'whenDone' function that is called after the Assistant run is complete.

+(Note: the focus here is on 'agents' not CHAT.
 If you're looking for a streaming chat solution, this is not it) the chat implementation is to easily check your function calls and nested assistant calls.

 /chat demo is for the included 'assistantCall' module, which is meant to be an OpenAI Assistant 'runner' It will show all availabe assistants for the API key and let you select one to run against the chat interface.